Changes to comparative reporting of complaint data

 - As part of the complaint outcome reporting, complaints closed by both AFCA and FOS schemes between 1 November 2018 to 30 June 2019 will be included.
 This will provide a more complete set of outcome data for the reporting period.
 Complaints closed by the CIO scheme will not be included because of different data structures.

-- To ensure the data published is statistically meaningful, we will apply a minimum threshold number of 5 or more complaints for scheme members to be included in comparative reporting.
+- To ensure the data published is statistically meaningful, we have applied a minimum threshold number of 5 or more complaints for scheme members to be included in comparative reporting.
 For 2018-19, due to it being a partial reporting year, we will apply a minimum threshold on a pro-rate basis of 4 or more complaints.

 - Except for superannuation trustee members, the business size category above was determined based on the information as at 30 June 2018 financial firms provided us in the membership levy assessment.
 Superannuation trustee members have been categorised based on the APRA data for the ‘total number of member accounts’ as at 30 June 2018.